Arvid Harnack: Life

 Harnack's family were prominent and academically gifted Protestant Germans from the Baltic region.
 His father was literary history professor Otto Harnack and his mother was Clara Harnack (née Reichau), an artist.
 Reichau was the granddaughter of Justus von Liebig, one of the principal founders of organic chemistry.
 Harnack's siblings were Falk Harnack, his elder brother; Inge Harnack; and Angela Harnack, a violin teacher.
 Harnack was the nephew of theologian Adolf von Harnack.

 In 1919 he became a member of the Freikorps, a volunteer militia.
 From 1919 to 1923 he studied law at the Friedrich Schiller University, the University of Graz, and the University of Hamburg; he became a Doctor of Law in 1924.
 He completed postgraduate studies in economics in Hamburg and the London School of Economics before being awarded a Rockefeller scholarship to study at the University of Wisconsin.
 In Madison, Wisconsin, Harnack was influenced by the industrial economist and labor historian John R. Commons, and saw him as a mentor.

-In 1926, Harnack met American literary historian Mildred Fish, also a graduate student at the Wisconsin University, after Harnack wandered into the wrong lecture hall.
+In 1926, Harnack met American literary historian Mildred Fish, also a graduate student at the University of Wisconsin, after Harnack wandered into the wrong lecture hall.
 After a brief friendship and romance, they were engaged on 6 June 1926 and married on 7 August 1926.
 The couple met Margaretha "Greta" Lorke, a German student of sociology, at a Friday evening gathering organized by Commons in Madison.
 A friendship that lasted for many years developed between Mildred and Lorke, the latter being drawn into an intimate group of Wisconsin radicals known as the Friday Niters Club.
 According to a fellow student and member of the group, Hazel Briggs Rice, the Friday Niters Club members considered themselves to be liberal Progressives.
 Lorke later married Adam Kuckhoff.
 The Harnacks' Friday Niters Club was a preface to their involvement in what became known as the Sacco and Vanzetti case, which became a cause célèbre.
 Many in the group protested the planned execution of the pair, and Arvid petitioned the governor to create a committee to investigate the controversy.
 The trial radicalised the Harnacks.

 At the end of the semester in March 1928, Arvid returned to Germany, as his fellowship had ended, while Mildred stayed for another year to complete her studies before moving to Germany on 2 June 1929, at which point the couple lived in the small university towns of Jena and Giessen.
 In 1931, Arvid was promoted to his second doctorate, a Doctor of Philosophy from University of Giessen with a thesis titled: Die vormarxistische Arbeiterbewegung in den Vereinigten Staaten ("The Pre-Marxist Workers' Movement in the United States") that dealt explicitly with the history of the American workers' movement.
 The thesis was sponsored by Friedrich Lenz, who founded the Giessen School of National Economics.